 Operational Risk

 This is general operational risk that may involve an economic loss or reputation risk.
 It includes fraud, theft, unauthorised use of financial instruments and other breaches of delegated authority.
 This also includes loss due to poor transaction documentation, inadequate information systems or human error.
-To minimise this risk the Investment Committee will:
+To minimise this risk the Finance, Audit and Investment Committee will:

 keep proper accounts and records of the transactions and affairs;